vances678/delo/README.txt

 >>> OVERVIEW
-Delo is a time-traveling programming language.
+Delo is a statically typed, compiled to c, time-traveling programming language.
 It cannot actually go back in time, but it is able to access and mutate variables from previous states of a program.
 Fun fact: The name Delo comes from DeLorean, the time-traveling car from Back to the Future.
+NOTE: due to complexity of static type checking and compiling to c, the time-traveling features have not been implemented yet.
+However, arrays, ranges, structs, enums, and pattern matching are all somewhat implemented
+The language currently handles basic lox functionality, in addition to supporting scanning, parsing, type checking, and compiling to c of many additional features.

 >>> PROJECT STRUCTURE
 - src/                          # contains the source code for the delo compiler (minus the test runner)